caogl/EECS545/README.md

      --The project description as well as the final project is in the file "Report.pdf"

      --See "poster.pptx" for the poster made for the final presentation

+-------The final project is a team project done by Adam Norton, Yinghe and me.
+I mainly did two parts, first is the inverse weighted K-Means method, and I also participated in modeling of Trimed K-means, especially how to derive the solution under lasso and Ridge constraint